 Although the King Cobra and the Massurana have specialized diets that consist almost entirely of snakes, most snakes avoid eating them.
 Some snakes are ophiophagic because their food consists almost entirely of other snakes.
 Although ophiophagy is common among snakes, many species are not picky eaters and will eat a wide variety of prey.

-In fact, some of these snakes engage in cannibalism by feeding on members of their own species.
+Some of these snakes engage in cannibalism by feeding on members of their species.
 But, snakes aren’t the only creatures capable of ophiophagy; other animals and even people occasionally partake in this practice.

 References